DarienFlamont/Formula-guessing-game/README.md

 # Formula-guessing-game
-Created by Juan Barrero, Jashan Thind, and myself
+Created by Juan Barrero, Jashan Thind, and Vladimir Bereznyakov

-#Info
+# Information
-A simple python formula guessing game with Sample Runs included.
-Created for CMPT 120, SFU, in Fall of 2014.
-This project is rough around the edges as it was developed during first year and as such might not have the best efficiency/code
+A math formula guessing game with the source code written in Python.
+The source code includes sample runs of the game.
+Created at Simon Fraser University for CMPT 120 during the Fall of 2014.
+This project was developed in first year courses and has not been refactored to increase code readability and efficiency.

-#Additional Info
+# Additional Information
-No commits for this project since we did not use version control when developing
+No commits for this project since we did not use a version control system when developing this software.